Antonio da Stroncone: Life

-He died at the beginning of 1461 and was interred under the floor of the San Damiano convent in Assisi where he spent the latter part of his life.
+Antonio died at the beginning of 1461 and was interred under the floor of the convent of San Damiano, Assisi where he spent the latter part of his life.
 Even before he died he pleaded to be allowed to rise from his bed in order to attend Mass.
-In 1462 a flame burst forth from the site of his grave to which James of the Marches exclaimed that "this is a sign of God!"
+In 1462 a flame burst forth from the site of his grave to which James of the Marches exclaimed that "this is a sign of God".
 He had the floor lifted and the incorrupt remains were found with an odor of perfume before being relocated; the remains were moved once again in 1599 and later to Stroncone on 21 August 1809.
 In 1649 a woman suffering from demonic possession was brought before the late friar's remains and the remains – it was said – sat up and one hand raised above the other.

 Beatification

-His beatification received official confirmation from Pope Innocent XI on 28 June 1687 after the latter approved a decree that ratified the late friar's local 'cultus' - or enduring popular veneration.
+Antonio da Stroncone's was beatified by Pope Innocent XI on 28 June 1687 after he approved a decree that ratified the friar's enduring popular veneration.